ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 [U2D2] is a serial interface that can convert USB to TTL / RS485 signal.

-Using the inteface like U2D2 enable you to use [DYNAMIXEL Wizard 2.0](#dynamixel-wizard) to test, configure, and tune your DYNAMIXELs as well as the full features of the [DYNAMIXEL SDK](#dynamixel-sdk), with support for a variety languages.
+A PC and [U2D2] enable you to use [DYNAMIXEL Wizard 2.0](#dynamixel-wizard) to test, configure, and tune your DYNAMIXELs as well as the full features of the [DYNAMIXEL SDK](#dynamixel-sdk), with support for a variety languages.

 ![](/assets/images/parts/interface/u2d2_04.png){: width="400px", height="240px"}